cnnrshd/sysmon_utils/README.md

 # sysmon_utils

+## NOTICE - In Development

+This library is still in development and subject to change.
+Some commands are a WIP, file and folder structure will be modified.
+Be sure to use `sysmon_utils --help` to get a list of all commands.

 Utilities for working with and testing Sysmon configs against Windows Event Logs.
 Works in combination with my [atomic-datasets-utils](https://github.com/cnnrshd/atomic-datasets-utils) to support my [sysmon-modular](https://github.com/cnnrshd/sysmon-modular) work.
 My goal is to make it easier to modify, verify, and test Sysmon configs.
+Development is sponsored by my (Connor Shade) employer [QOMPLX](https://www.qomplx.com/).

 ## Commands